1911 Revolution: Soldiers of the New Armies

-The New Army was formed in 1901 after the defeat of the Qings in the First Sino-Japanese War.
+The New Army was formed in 1901 after the defeat of the Qing in the First Sino-Japanese War.
 They were launched by a decree from eight provinces.
 New Army troops were by far the best trained and equipped.
 Recruits were of a higher quality than the old army and received regular promotions.
 Beginning in 1908, the revolutionaries began to shift their call to the new armies.
 Sun Yat-sen and the revolutionaries infiltrated the New Army.

-Uprisings and incidents
+Prelude

 The central foci of the uprisings were mostly connected with the Tongmenghui and Sun Yat-sen, including subgroups.
 Some uprisings involved groups that never merged with the Tongmenghui.
 Sun Yat-sen may have participated in 8–10 uprisings; all uprisings failed before the Wuchang Uprising.